Best Budget Electric Bike of 2020

 In order to determine the strengths and weaknesses of the electric bikes we tested, we performed several quantifiable tests that inform us to make direct comparisons between the different models.
 Instead of arbitrary testing, we chose to focus in on several specific performance attributes, such as ride quality, distance range, power output, user-interface, and ease of assembly.
 Our head to head testing reveals the individual performance of each model, as well as how they compare to the competition.

 The electric bikes in this review all qualify as being relatively affordable, yet they still represent a wide range in price.
 We don't rate the products we test based on price, but we always appreciate a good value.
 Our testing revealed a pretty clear correlation between price and performance, and the top-rated models also happen to be the most expensive.
-That said, even the less expensive models like the Ancheer AN-EB001 and the Ancheer Folding scored reasonably well and cost significantly less.
+That said, even the more affordable models like the Ancheer AN-EB001 and the Ancheer Folding performed reasonably well and cost significantly less.

 We feel that the ride quality of a bike is one of its most important attributes.
 All of the models we tested are different and have varying handling characteristics, comfort levels, and features that help to define the way they ride.
 Wheel size and geometry play an integral role in how a bike feels while turning and how stable it feels at speed.
 Fit adjustments for the seat and handlebar are important elements that affect comfort across a range of user heights.
 Additional features like racks, lights, and fenders also play in to the overall quality of the user experience.

-The Macwheel Ranger 500 was the clear winner in this metric.
+The Macwheel Ranger 500 had the best ride quality of all the models we tested.
 It has a cruiser bike style with an easy step-through frame and comfortable, casual, seated riding position.
 It rolls on smooth and fast 700c wheels (the same size as a road bike), and it has steady, predictable handling in all situations and excellent stability at speed.
 Not only did it have the best ride feel and performance, but it comes well equipped for commuting or running errands with features like a rear rack, head and taillights, and fenders front and rear.

 How far an electric bike can travel on a single charge is referred to as its distance range.
 Many factors play into a bike's range, including battery storage capacity, rider weight, terrain, and rider input.
 To make our range test as consistent as possible, we had the same rider, on the same test course, ride all of these bikes from a full charge until the battery died while recording all of the ride info with a GPS enabled cycling computer.
 We also removed the rider input/pedaling variable by performing this test using the throttle only.
 This test gave us an accurate assessment of the low end of each bike's range.
 Our test course was not perfectly flat either, with approximately 100 vertical feet of elevation gain/loss per 2 miles.
 It is safe to assume that every bike we tested could be ridden much further on perfectly flat terrain, and especially while pedaling and using pedal-assist as opposed to just the throttle.

-Two bikes rode away from the pack in our distance range testing, and not surprisingly, both had larger battery storage capacities.
+Three bikes rode away from the pack in our distance range testing, and not surprisingly, they all had larger battery storage capacities.
 The top performer in this test was the Ancheer Blue Spark with a 374Wh battery.
 We rode the Blue Spark 20.25 miles with 1,171 feet of elevation gain/loss.
 It did so in 1 hour and 24 minutes, and with an average speed of 14.5 mph.
-The Macwheel Ranger 500 has a similar size 360Wh battery, and was hot on the heels of the Blue Spark in our range test.
-It fell about a half-mile short, but we were still quite impressed with its 19.55 miles and 971 feet of elevation gain.
-These two bikes were head and shoulders above the rest of the field.
+The Macwheel Ranger 500 and the Nakto have similar size 360Wh battery, and were hot on the heels of the Blue Spark in our range test.
+They both fell about a half-mile short, but we were still quite impressed with their 19.55 and 19.6 miles, respectively.
+These three bikes were head and shoulders above the rest of the field.

 The Ecotric Vortex had the next longest range at 16.42 miles and 958 feet of elevation gain/loss.
 While it was short of the high bar set by our top-rated models despite its 360Wh battery, it did hold the highest average speed during the test at 17.3 mph.
 It may not travel quite as far, but it does go faster.
 We were quite surprised to find that the Ancheer Folding had the next best range.
 This folding model rolls on 16-inch wheels and has a 288Wh battery, yet it still was able to travel 15.42 miles and 896 vertical feet.
 The Ancheer AN-EB001 has the same 288Wh battery, and it wasn't terribly far behind with its 14.84 miles and 860 feet of elevation.

 We weren't too surprised to find that the Swagcycle EB5 had the shortest distance range of all the models we tested.
 It has the smallest battery, 270Wh, as well as tiny 14-inch wheels.
-It still managed to travel 12.12 miles with 630 feet of elevation gain/loss, which we feel is respectable given its lighter weight and folding design.
+It still managed to travel 12.12 miles with 630 feet of elevation gain/loss, which we feel is respectable given its lighter weight, small wheels, and folding design.

 The point of electric bikes is that they have power, and in the case of all the Class 2 models in this test, they have both a throttle and pedal assist.
 A bike's power output is dependent primarily on the size of its motor, and all of the models we tested have either a 250W or a 350W rear hub motor.
 We performed a variety of tests using the throttle and pedal assistance aimed at determining each bike's top speed, acceleration, and ability to hold speed up moderately pitched uphills.
 All of the models we tested have a power shut-off brake system that kills all of the power whenever the brakes are applied.